Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![Quality-Gate](assets/quality-gate-1.png)

 The initial build will fail as Jenkins by default doesn't scan the pipeline for parameters and there are several that have to be specified.
+Click on "<b>01-qualitygate-evaluation</b>" to drill into the pipeline.

 ![Quality-Gate](assets/quality-gate-2.png)